aliciacordova/Project_Group/README.md

 For the second model, the output label is 'glasses_ML'

 ## Database

-*[Team members present a provisional database that stands in for the final database and accomplishes the following:

-✓ Sample data that mimics the expected final database structure or schema

-✓ Draft machine learning module is connected to the provisional database]*

 Our database consists of a *MongoDB* database, which has been loaded to the cloud using *MongoDB Atlas* cloud hosting service.